vasilakisfil/Introspected-REST/README.md

   },
 }
 ```
-The problem though is that such functionality (`OPTIONS /api/users/1`) must be described
+The problem though is that such functionality (sending an `OPTIONS` request to `/api/users/1`) must be described
 somewhere so that the client knows where to look for it, possibly in the parent Media Type or using a MicroType.
-Another option is to have use the `Link` header, as described later, although in practice
-the functionality should still be described somewhere as the HTTP spec through [RFC 7231](https://tools.ietf.org/html/rfc7231)
-only makes a suggestion.

 It is our intention to advice the community to use this solution for the introspection process.
-Although, as we will see later, it comes at a cost, it's the best among all three solutions presented here
+Although, as we will see later, it comes at a cost, we feel that it's the best among all three solutions presented here
 and the conceptual notion of OPTIONS method, as described by HTTP spec, matches very well with our intended use case.

 #### 10.4.2.
 Well-known URIs and JSON Home